kozawa-juliana/InteractiveGamesProgram3in1/README.md

-# Interactive Game Program 3 in 1
+# Interactive Games Program 3 in 1
-Interactive games program with a graphical user interface (GUI) and computer AI.\
+Interactive Games Program with a Graphical User Interface (GUI) and AI game engine.\

+Game Program project is written in C with SDL library.\
+It provides fully-functioning implementation of three interactive two-player board games:\
+Connect Four, Reversi and Tic Tac Toe.\
-The Games Program project is an implementation of a fully-functioning two-player games program, with all games being digital versions of well-known tabletop games.\
+Each game included in the project is a digital version of a well-known tabletop game.\

-The program is a graphical program, presenting the user with visual menus and controls enabling the user to play a game from the selection of games the program provides, choose the game’s players (user or AI), and set the game’s difficulty.\
-The program consists of 3 two-player games, all with perfect information, and each providing the user with the option of selecting a user player or AI player for each of the two players of the game.\
+Game engine AI is based on Minimax algorithm
+Graphical User Interface (GUI) and computer AI.\

+User can choose a game to play, select the players participating in the game and set game difficulty level.
+Each player participating in the game can be set to user (human) or AI (computer).\

+The program consists of three two-player games with 'perfect information'.
+Therefore, each player is perfectly informed of all the events that have previously occurred in the game.
+AI is designed using Minimax algorithm.
+Same Minimax algorithm used for each game.
-For AI, the minimax algorithm will be used.
-The same minimax algorithm is used for each game, where only the scoring function will differ – specific to each game and its game state.\
+Main difference between the different game engines is the scoring function.
+This function is specific to each game and its game state.\

-The project provides a graphical user interface – such that the menus and controls for each game will be represented graphically, and the user will be able to interact with it with the keyboard and/or mouse.\
+The program provides end user with Graphical User Interface (GUI).
+Menus and controls for each game are represented graphically on the scren.
+The user can interact with each game using keyboard or/and mouse.\

-The games program will be a generic and modular program, containing code such that games can be added and removed with minimal coding beyond that game’s specific logic.
+Games Program designed to be generic and modular program.
+It implemented in such a way that games can be added and removed with minimal coding efforts beyond the game-specific logic.